makerdao/pe-checklists/core/standards.md

     a. these may be placed at the end of the file if they are extensive to improve readability
 4. Constructor
 5. Modifiers
-6. Internal Math variables and functions
+6. Internal Math constants and functions
 7. Wards functions (i.e. `rely`/`deny`)
 8. Fileable functions
 9. Other Internal functions